fsharp/fslang-design/RFCs/FS-1082-uint-type-abbreviation.md

 # Summary

-Add the `uint` type abbreviation to FSharp.Core to align with the `int` type abbreviation.
+Add the `uint` type abbreviation and casting function to FSharp.Core to align with the `int` type abbreviation and casting function.

 # Motivation